Ad Crucem Set of 2 Banners - The Four Gospels

 RIGHT SIDE BANNER

-Material Heavyweight Poplin fabric that is very durable, and fully hemmed.
-It retains its vibrant colors and shape whilst also being abrasion, chlorine and pilling resistant over many years, especially if handled carefully.
+Heavyweight poplin fabric that is very durable, and fully hemmed with two pole pockets at the top and bottom.
+It retains its vibrant color and shape whilst also being abrasion, chlorine, and pilling resistant over many years, especially if handled with care.
 This fabric may be hand washed and steamed.